CryptoPlazaHQ/MemoryChain/00_Project_Framework/01_Project_Definition/02_Project_Charter.md

 *   **TechnoPlay:** The sponsoring organization.
 *   **CNMH and PBI:** The initial pilot partners.
-*   **POK Technology:** The technology partner for verifiable credentials.
+*   **Lit Protocol:** The technology partner for verifiable credentials.
 *   **Investors/Donors:** Organizations providing funding for the project.
 *   **End-Users:** Individuals and organizations using the platform to store and verify data.

 ## 5. Assumptions

 *   The CNMH and PBI will agree to a pilot project.
-*   A partnership with POK Technology can be established.
+*   A partnership with Lit Protocol can be established.
 *   Funding for the project can be secured.
 *   The necessary technical talent can be recruited.